FraidOfWater/Exp-Image-Sorter/README.md

 # How to run as a script #
 ### Running Without Building ###

-   1. Edit sortimages_multiview.py and enable the following code block, then save:
+   1. a.
+Edit sortimages_multiview.py and enable the following code block, then save:

             #""" # This can/should be commented if you build.
             import ctypes